phetdam/networking/README.rst

 Contents
 --------

 TBD.

-Currently includes a client-server pair for simple message acknowledgment and a client-server pair for echoing messages.
+Currently includes client-server pairs for simple message acknowledgment and for message echoing.

 Building from source
 --------------------